 Valletta itself is very small and, while you are there, you will only really need to get around on foot.
-While the city is hilly, it is only 1 kilometre at its widest point so you will never be walking uphill for long.
+While the city is hilly, it is only 1 kilometre at its widest point so you will never be walking uphill for long and it doesn’t take long to get from one side of Valletta to the other.

 One Day in Valletta Itinerary